 AN INTERNATIONAL BREAKTHROUGH: THE DOGGERSBANK OFFSHORE NO. 1

 Designed and built for an American family, the steel-aluminium Doggersbank Offshore marked Vripack’s international breakthrough.
 Vripack would go on to create a whole series of the Offshore, all of which would be renowned for their sturdy appearance, exceptional seakeeping performance and comprehensive technical specifications.

-Some of the studio’s yachts have even been honoured multiple times, owing to refits or rebuilds.
+Some of the studio’s yachts have even been honored multiple times, owing to refits or rebuilds.
 The prestigious Voyager’s Award, awarded to the yacht that, in the judges’ opinion, completed the most inspirational cruise in the preceding year, has been won more times by Vripack’s yachts than by those of any other yacht-designer.

-Gratifying as these awards may be for both designer and builder, each is also an acknowledgement of the respective owner’s ambition, and of their contribution both to the craft of yacht-building and to the rich history of yachting.
-Each yacht is the result of two or three years of dedication on the part of the team, builders and owner, united for a common goal: the creation of yet another world-beating yacht on which both owner and crew can feel at home at sea.
+Gratifying as these awards may be for both designer and builder, each is also an acknowledgment of the respective owner’s ambition, and of their contribution both to the craft of yacht-building and to the rich history of yachting.
+Each yacht is the result of two or three years of dedication on the part of the team, builders, and owner, united for a common goal: the creation of yet another world-beating yacht on which both owner and crew can feel at home at sea.